davidben/tls-trust-expressions/draft-beck-tls-trust-anchor-ids.md

 The privacy implications of this are determined by how a relying party uses this extension.
 Trust anchors supported by a relying party may be divided into three categories:

-1. Trust anchors whose identifiers the relying party sends unconditionally, i.e. not in response to the server’s HTTPS/SVCB record, trust anchor list in EncryptedExtensions, etc.
+1. Trust anchors whose identifiers the relying party sends *unconditionally*, i.e. not in response to the server’s HTTPS/SVCB record, trust anchor list in EncryptedExtensions, etc.

-2. Trust anchors whose identifiers the relying party sends if the server offers them.
+2. Trust anchors whose identifiers the relying party sends *conditionally*, i.e. only if the server offers them.
 For example, the relying party may indicate support for a trust anchor if its identifier is listed in the server’s HTTPS/SVCB record or trust anchor list in EncryptedExtensions.

-3. Trust anchors that the relying party accepts but will never send a corresponding trust anchor identifier  in `trust_anchors`.
+3. Trust anchors whose identifiers the relying party never sends, but still trusts.
 These are trust anchors which do not participate in this mechanism.

 Each of these categories carries a different fingerprinting exposure:

 Trust anchor identifiers sent unconditionally can be observed passively.
 Thus, relying parties SHOULD NOT unconditionally advertise trust anchor lists which are unique to an individual user.
 Rather, such lists SHOULD be either empty or computed only from the trust anchors common to the relying party's anonymity set ({{Section 3.3 of !RFC6973}}).

 Trust anchor identifiers sent in response to the subscriber can only be observed actively.
 That is, the subscriber could vary its list and observe how the client responds, in order to probe for the client’s trust anchor list.